shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 	* Validate that no data anomlies can occur when the table is dropped from the db.
 3. **Outputs**:
 	* boolean value that indicates if the record was successfully deleted

+## PATIENT Functional Requirements
+These are the functions needed for the actor (Patient)

+### VERIFY DOB
+**Introduction**: Purpose of this function is to verify that the date of the birth of the patient is valid.
+It checks if they are under or over 18 and returns a result based on the value of the condition.
+1. **Inputs**
+	* patient date of birth
+	* date-format: YYYY:M:D:H:M:S
+2. **Processing**:
+	* Check if age is less then 18
+	* Check if age is greater than 18
+3. **Outputs**:
+	* returns true or false if patient is adult or not

+### CALCULATE BMI
+**Introduction**: Purpose of this function is to verify that the date of the birth of the patient is valid.
+It checks if they are under or over 18 and returns a result based on the value of the condition.
+1. **Inputs**
+	* patient date of birth
+	* date-format: YYYY:M:D:H:M:S
+2. **Processing**:
+	* Check if age is less then 18
+	* Check if age is greater than 18
+3. **Outputs**:
+	* returns true or false if patient is adult or not

+### ADD SYMPTOMS
+**Introduction**: Purpose of this function is to verify that the date of the birth of the patient is valid.
+It checks if they are under or over 18 and returns a result based on the value of the condition.
+1. **Inputs**
+	* patient date of birth
+	* date-format: YYYY:M:D:H:M:S
+2. **Processing**:
+	* Check if age is less then 18
+	* Check if age is greater than 18
+3. **Outputs**:
+	* returns true or false if patient is adult or not

+## NURSE: Functional Requirements
+These are all the functional requirements for an employee with the "Nurse" role.

+### ADMIT PATIENT
+**Introduction**: Purpose of this function is to allow nurse/doctor admit patient to the ER and process the intake information.
+1. **Inputs**
+	* patient id (Unique ID)
+2. **Processing**:
+	* Check if patient intake information matches nurses information
+	* Set admitted status to "true"
+3. **Outputs**:
+	* returns true or false if patient was successfully admitted

+### VIEW/UPDATE PATIENT NOTES
+**Introduction**: Purpose of this function is to allow nurse/doctor admit patient to the ER and process the intake information.
+1. **Inputs**
+	* patient id (Unique ID)
+2. **Processing**:
+	* Check if patient intake information matches nurses information
+	* Set admitted status to "true"
+3. **Outputs**:
+	* returns true or false if patient was successfully admitted

+## DOCTOR: Functional Requirements

+## ROOM:  Functional Requirements

+## PROCEDURE:  Functional Requirements

 # External interface requirements